zDCVincent/Fallout-terminal-hacking-bash-script-game/README.md

 This script was made as a birthday gift to my girlfriend who loves fallout and specifically terminal hacking.
 Gonna marry her soon.

 To run this bash script I recommend opening the fallouthackterm.sh file using gitbash to play.
 If you want to use the same terminal as I did and are on windows/linux/mac.
-I used Cool-Retro-Term.
+I used Cool-Retro-Term: https://github.com/Swordfish90/cool-retro-term (specifically 1.1.1 for compatibility reasons)

 Setup that I used for Cool-Retro-Term for windows users (edited version of this guide:https://gist.github.com/h3r/2d5dcb2f64cf34b6f7fdad85c57c1a45) and this guide (https://tvc-16.science/cool-retro-term-wsl2.html) Credits to "Specifics" https://gist.github.com/specifics for his comment that helped grease the gears.
 1. Enable the windows "Developer mode"